jrpotter/notebook/notes/operating_systems/signals.md

 %%ANKI
 Basic
 What distinguishes `SIGSTOP` and `SIGTSTP`?
-Back: The latter is a stop signal *not* from the terminal.
+Back: The latter is sent from the terminal whereas the former is not.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1752949037140-->
 END%%

 %%ANKI
 Basic
-What is the default action of the `SIGSTOP` signal?
+Which of the five default actions is `SIGSTOP` associated with?
-Back: Stop until `SIGCONT`.
+Back: Stop.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1752949037141-->
 END%%